MaxBittker/weird-websites-fall-2020/mobile-creativity.md

 # Course Description

-From image macro bricolage to cell-phone novels, beat-maker apps, and TikTok trends; the phones is the site of not just media consuption, but for emerging forms of art making.
+From image macro bricolage to cell-phone novels, beat-maker apps, and TikTok trends; the phones is the emerging site of not just media consumption, but for new forms of art making.
 It's time to take these tools seriously, and understand what the mobile touchscreen can offer to creatives.

 We will document and discuss the existing landscape of touchscreen interfaces for creation.
 Understanding the strengths, implications, and limitations of mobile creative tools will then empower us to imagine and realize their future.